Uniformly hot nightside temperatures on short-period gas giants: Method 2: Mapping Method

 Longitudinal maps, $J(\phi)$, are weighted by the visibility of the observer, since the phase curve measures the disk-integrated flux from the planet.
-For an equatorial observer, the longitudinal maps are related to the two-dimensional brightness distribution as a function of planetary longitude and co-latitude, $I(\theta,\phi)$, by
+For an equatorial observer (a zero-obliquity planet orbiting edge-on), the longitudinal maps are related to the two-dimensional brightness distribution as a function of planetary co-latitude and longitude, $I(\theta,\phi)$, by

 One of the powers of sine comes from the area element in spherical coordinates, and the other comes from the visibility for an equatorial observer.
 The longitudinal map $J(\phi)$ effectively integrates over the latitudinal dependence of $I(\phi,\theta)$.
-We adopt the simplifying assumption that $I(\phi,\theta)$ is separable, and account for our ignorance of the latitudinal dependence of brightness by letting it vary as $\sin ^{\gamma}\theta$ with a polar brightnesss $I_{\rm pole}$.
+We adopted the simplifying assumption that $I(\phi,\theta)$ is separable, and accounted for our ignorance of the latitudinal dependence of brightness by letting it vary as $\sin ^{\gamma}\theta$ with a polar brightness $I_{\rm pole}$.
+The expression is where $I_{\rm pole}$ is a constant representing the intensity at the poles.
+The full derivation can be found at the end of the Methods section.
 The $\gamma = 0$ case represents perfect poleward heat transport, or a constant temperature in the latitudinal direction.
 In the Rayleigh-Jeans limit of long wavelength, $I(\theta)\propto T(\theta)$, and thus $I(\theta) \propto T(\theta) \propto \sin^{1/4}(\theta)$ for no poleward heat transport, that is, $\gamma=1/4$.
-To be conservative, we draw samples from the range $0 < \gamma \leq 1$, as we find that the value of $\gamma$ doesn't drastically affect our calculated quantities.
-The expression is See Appendix \ref{section:AppA} for the derivation.
+To be conservative, we drew samples from the range $0 < \gamma \leq 1$, as we find that the value of $\gamma$ doesn't drastically affect our calculated quantities.
+In Supplementary Figure 8 we show how the value of $\gamma$ changes the latitudinal brightness profile.

 The brightness temperature map is related to the intensity map by the inverse Planck function